 Rastafari or Rastafarianism is an Abrahamic religion and social movement which originated in Jamaica.
 Less than a century old, Rastafari became recognizable in the 1930s, and while it lacks certain features of organized religion, like clergy or any central authority, today it boasts about a million followers.
-One of the most well known features of Rastafari is the promotion of cannabis use.
-The religion was internationally popularized by singer Bob Marley in the 1960s and 70s, and was built around the worship of Ethiopean king Haile Selassie as the Second Coming of Christ, and a post slavery Pan-African sentiment.
-Rastafari believe that most intoxicating substances like alcohol, tobacco, and caffeine are detrimental and should be avoided, but that cannabis is a healing herb that relaxes the mind and allows people to think and reason clearly.
+One of the most well-known features of Rastafari is the promotion of cannabis use.
+The religion was internationally popularized by singer Bob Marley in the 1960s and 70s, and was built around the worship of Ethiopian king Haile Selassie as the Second Coming of Christ, and a post-slavery Pan-African sentiment.
+Rastafari believes that most intoxicating substances like alcohol, tobacco, and caffeine are detrimental and should be avoided, but that cannabis is a healing herb that relaxes the mind and allows people to think and reason clearly.
 Jamaicans were introduced to “ganga” and its spiritual properties by Hindu slaves forced to work alongside Jamaican slaves in Jamaica by the British.

 Judaism & Early Christianity